julianrees/academic-kickstart/content/science/development.md

  # CSS class.
  css_class = ""
 +++
-# History and Development
-The development of HOPO Therapeutics' flagship active pharmaceutical ingredient (API) began under the purview of the US Department of Energy, with the aim of creating a pill that could be used to protect and treat people in a nuclear disaster scenario.
-After extensive investigation and testing, the experimental agent 3,4,3-LI(1,2-HOPO) emerged as a promising candidate capable of binding and removing the heavy metals plutonium and americium.
-These radioactive elements, found in the actinide row of the f-block on the periodic table, are of great concern for human and environmental health in the event of a radiological incident.
-An effective drug treatment for exposure to these elements must be able to bind to, or ***chelate***, the toxic metal atoms, and promote their prompt excretion from the body.
-3,4,3-LI(1,2-HOPO), our flagship API, has several properties that make it exceptionally suited to serve as a protective treatment in this scenario.
+The development of HOPO Therapeutics' flagship active pharmaceutical ingredient (API) began under the purview of the US Department of Energy, with the aim of [creating a pill that could be used to protect and treat people in a nuclear disaster scenario](https://newscenter.lbl.gov/2019/09/12/how-an-anti-nuclear-contamination-pill-could-also-help-mri-patients/).
+After extensive investigation and pre-clinical evaluation, the experimental agent 3,4,3-LI(1,2-HOPO) emerged as a promising candidate capable of binding to, or ***chelating***, heavy metals and removing them from the body.
+Our lead API, it has several properties that make it exceptionally suited to serve as a chelating agent for heavy metal toxicity.

 ### Selectivity
 Due to its size and molecular shape, the API chelates the f-block elements of the periodic table, but does not chelate metal atoms that are essential for the body's function, such as iron, zinc, and calcium.
-Currently-available interventions for heavy metal contamination, including EDTA and DTPA, will deplete the body's supply of these essential elements.
+The therapeutic interventions that are currently available for the treatment of heavy metal contamination, including EDTA and DTPA, will deplete the body's supply of these essential elements.

 ### Oral Availability
-The easiest way to treat a large population group is by distribution of an oral medication.
+The most convenient drug delivery route is an oral medication.
+This allows for easy self-administration, and is ideal for rapid distribution and treatment for a large population.
 In pre-clinical studies, 3,4,3-LI(1,2-HOPO) shows good oral availability and efficacy, indicating that the API can maintain efficacy when formulated as an oral capsule.

-### Rapid Clearance
-Heavy metals are excreted quickly once bound by 3,4,3-LI(1,2-HOPO).
-This ensures that the body is exposed to a minimum amount of radiation following exposure.

 ### Prophylactic and Delayed Efficacy
 The API effectively removes heavy metals from the body when used either as a prophylaxis or when administered days or weeks following contamination.
 It can therefore be used to provide protection to first responders in a nuclear disaster scenario, as well as to treat people that have already been exposed.